EsteemedIO/esteemedio.github.io/_case_study/vista-campus.md

 author: matthew-pritchard
 categories: []
 title: Vista Campus
-description: JBS International contracted Esteemed Digital to provide Drupal developer services for their client Vista Campus, a project of the Corporation for National and Community Service (CNCS).
+description: Vista Campus engaged an Esteemed Digital senior Drupal developer with the goal of maintaining and enhancing the Americorp Vista program website.
+Due to the success of the project, the client has turned to our team for assistance with feature enhancement requests, custom coding challenges, and complex workflows.
 image: "/uploads/vista2.jpg"
 thumbnail: "/uploads/vista_0.jpg"
 color_overlay: ''